MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/GA-Version-Migration/Rest-API-Documentation.md

 4. Now in the browser, call the URL :
 >"https:// {your-MCT-portal-domain} /ExternalAuthentication/Login".

-**For example**: To get token for https://mctdemo2.azurefd.net instance, we can call mctdemo2.azurefd.net/ExternalAuthentication/Login
+**For example**: To get token for https://ctdemosite.azurefd.net instance, we can call ctdemosite.azurefd.net/ExternalAuthentication/Login

 5. Enter your credentials in the login page.
 Click on Sign-in.

 6. In Inspect window, under Network tab, click on Callback option.
-7. Under headers, you would see a category ‘location’ which contains the Access Token and Refresh Token.
+7. Under headers, you would see a category **‘location’** which contains the Access Token and Refresh Token.

  ![Step7](../../media/GA_Migration/API_Documentation/Setp7.jpg)